Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 let userLastname = "Doe";
 let companyId = "5978e048f8abe8ad97357f06"; // The target company

-nodeSDK.admin.createUserInCompany(userEmailAccount, userPassword, userFirstname, userLastname, companyId,"FR", false, null).then((user) => {
+rainbowSDK.admin.createUserInCompany(userEmailAccount, userPassword, userFirstname, userLastname, companyId,"FR", false, null).then((user) => {
     // Do something when the user has been created and added to that company ...
 }).catch((err) => {